-If you are still waiting to book your flight to the UK, get in touch with an SI-UK consultant today who can assist and advise you on UK travel and UK visa and help you begin your university studies from September 2020.
+If you are still waiting to book your flight to the UK, get in touch with an SI-UK consultant today who can assist and advise you on UK travel and UK visas and help you begin your university studies in September.

-British Airways has started running 4-5 flights a week to London Heathrow Airport from Delhi, Mumbai, Bangalore and Hyderabad from August 17th 2020.
+British Airways has started running 4-5 flights a week to London Heathrow Airport from Delhi, Mumbai, Bangalore and Hyderabad.
 These will be direct flights that have been signed off by the Indian government, following guidelines issued by the UK Ministry of Home Affairs.

 The Airline will operate five flights a week from Delhi and Mumbai to Heathrow Airport in London and four flights per week from Hyderabad and Bangalore to Heathrow Airport.

-Virgin Atlantic is another British airlines company which will operate regular flights between India and the UK from September 2nd 2020.
-The carrier plans to operate three flights a week from Delhi to London Heathrow and four flights a week from Mumbai to London, September 17 onwards.
-Stay connected with your UK education consultant who can provide you with the latest updates on flight operations between the two countries and student offers.
+Virgin Atlantic is another British airline company that will operate regular flights between India and the UK.
+The carrier plans to operate three flights a week from Delhi to London Heathrow and four flights a week from Mumbai to London from September 17 onwards.
+Stay connected with your UK education consultant, who can provide you with the latest updates on flight operations between the two countries and student offers.

-Air India is also operating direct flights from India to the UK on a regular basis in September with at least 4-5 flights operations a week.
-A special Scholar Offer for students will allow for free 1 additional piece to the UK (max. weight 23kgs) valid up to London/Birmingham/Stansted and interior points in UK/Europe via London, Stansted and Birmingham.
+Air India is also operating direct flights from India to the UK on a regular basis in September with at least 4-5 flight operations a week.
+A special Scholar Offer for students will allow for a free 1 additional piece to the UK (max. weight 23kgs), valid up to London/Birmingham/Stansted and interior points in UK/Europe via London, Stansted and Birmingham.

-Spice Jet is an Indian operator which is open for bookings now and will be operating direct flights between Delhi and London from 10th September 2020.
+Spice Jet is an Indian operator that is open for bookings now and will be operating direct flights between Delhi and London.
 It will be operating domestic flights from other Indian cities to help students board the Delhi-London flights.

-Spice Jet are offering a special price starting INR 25,499 (limited availability on first come first serve basis) with free baggage allowance of 2 pieces (23 kg each).
-Additionally, they are offering extra 10kg baggage allowance to these students.
+Spice Jet is offering a special price starting INR 25,499 (limited availability on a first-come, first-serve basis) with a free baggage allowance of 2 pieces (23 kg each).
+Additionally, they are offering an extra 10kg baggage allowance to these students.